 These comfortable products are a marriage between a wrap and a soft-structured carrier.
 Four straps connect to the carrier’s pouch, and you can tie them in various ways.

 These carriers are basically just pieces of fabric that go over one shoulder, creating a pouch to cradle your baby.
 There is some controversy over their safety; many parents have concerns about a potential suffocation risk.
 According to the Mayo Clinic, they can be safe as long as parents pay attention to instructions and take proper precautions.
-These include making sure the fabric is not obstructing your child’s nose or mouth, and be aware that slings can cradle babies in a “C” shape, which is a position that can hinder their ability to breathe.
+These include making sure the fabric is not obstructing your child’s nose or mouth, and to be aware your baby is not being cradled in a “C” shape as this is a position that can hinder their ability to breathe.
 We advise you to do your due diligence when it comes to slings and consider whether it is the right type of carrier for you and your child.